otrv4/otrv4/otrv4.md

 1. Receives an Identity message from Bob:
     * Validates Bob's User Profile.
-    * Picks the highest compatible version of OTR listed in Bob's profile.
+    * Picks a compatible version of OTR listed in Bob's profile.
       If the versions are incompatible, Alice does not send any further messages.
-      Version prioritization is explained [here](#version-priority).
     * Validates the received ECDH ephemeral public key is on curve Ed448 and sets it as `their_ecdh`.
     * Validates that the received DH ephemeral public key is on the correct